stride-nyc/autopilot-scripts/python/README.md

 [Autopilot]: https://github.com/stride-nyc/stride-autopilot

-## Python Pacakge Apporach
+## Python Package Approach

 This install approach uses Python 3.11 and Pipx to install a autopilot in Python package.
-The autopilot CLI is available at paths from your terminal.
+The autopilot CLI is available at any path from your terminal.
 The commands run against project that is at the current working directory of the terminal session.
 It requires a GitHub User and Token for the Stride-NYC organization and an Open AI API Key.

 ### Prerequisites